ludothegreat/webapp-maker/README.md

 ## License

-0BSD - This project is provided as-is, without warranty.
+[OBSD](LICENSE) - This project is provided as-is, without warranty.
 You are responsible for complying with applicable laws and regulations.

 ## Contributing